vyca2017/content/content/blog/2017-06-21-regions-and-performance/2017-06-21-regions-and-performance.md

 When talking about global network routing, it is important to realise that the public internet is relatively slow and has a high variance in latency.
 The first step towards providing low and predictable latency is to route the request to our infrastructure as soon as possible.

 Let's consider an example.
-If the primary region for your project is *US West*, a user located in France might be routed depicted in this image:
+If the primary region for your project is *US West*, a user located in France might be routed as depicted in this image:

 ![](./forwarding.png)